Reverse Prevention Sampling for Misinformation Mitigation in Social Networks: Preliminaries

 Let $A_C$ and $A_L$ be the set of nodes from which campaigns $C$ and $L$ start, respectively.
 Let $I(A_C)$ be the set of nodes that are activated in campaign $C$ in the absence of $L$ when the above propagation process converges and $\pi(A_L)$ be the size of the subset of $I(A_C)$ that campaign $L$ prevents from adopting campaign $C$.
 We refer to $A_L$ and $A_C$ as the \emph{seed sets}, $I(A_C)$ as the \emph{influence} of campaign $C$, and $\pi(A_L)$ as the \emph{prevention} of campaign $L$.
 The nodes that are prevented from adopting campaign $C$ are referred to as \emph{saved}.
 Note that $\pi(A_L)$ is a random variable that depends on the edge probabilities that each node uses in determining out-neighbors to activate.

-Now, notice that the above process has the following equivalent description.
-We can interpret $\mathcal{G}$ as a distribution over unweighted directed graphs, where each edge $e$ is independently realized with probability $p_C(e)$ (or $p_L(e)$).
-If we realize a graph $g$ according to this probability distribution, then we can associate the set of saved nodes in the original process with the set of nodes which campaign $L$ reaches before campaign $C$ during the diffusion process in $g \sim \mathcal{G}$.
-We will make use of this alternative formulation of the MCIC model throughout the paper.

-Budak et al.\ \cite{budak2011limiting} present a simplified and natural version of the problem where the information from campaign $L$ is accepted by users with probability 1 ($p_L(e) = 1$ if edge $e$ exists and $p_L(e) = 0$ otherwise).
-This is referred to as the \emph{high effectiveness property}.
-In \cite{budak2011limiting} it is shown that EIL with the high effectiveness property is NP-hard.
-Interestingly, with the high effectiveness property, the prevention function is submodular and thus the greedy approach yields approximation guarantees.
-Budak et al.\ study and obtain results for this version of the EIL problem and is the problem that we consider here.
+Budak et al.\ \cite{budak2011limiting} present a simplified version of the problem that captures the idea that it may be much easier to convince a user of the truth.
+Specifically, the information from campaign $L$ is accepted by users with probability 1 ($p_L(e) = 1$ if edge $e$ exists and $p_L(e) = 0$ otherwise) referred to as the \emph{high effectiveness property}.
+In \cite{budak2011limiting} it is shown that even with these restrictions EIL with the high effectiveness property is NP-hard.
+Interestingly, with the high effectiveness property, the prevention function is submodular and thus a Monte Carlo-based greedy approach (referred to here as \emph{MCGreedy}) yields approximation guarantees.

-Further, as in \cite{budak2011limiting}, we assume that the spread of influence for campaign $C$ starts from a single node $v_c$, referred to as the \emph{adversary node}.
-However, note that our approach can be easily extended to the case where $C$ starts from a set of nodes.
-Additionally, our approach works when we allow campaign $C$ to be detected with delay $\Delta$ at which time campaign $L$ is initiated.
+We motivate the high effectiveness property with the following two real-world scenarios: (1) the phenomenon of ``death hoaxes'' (where celebrities or other notable figures are claimed to have died) have a strong corrective measure when the victim, or a close relative, makes an announcement on their personal account that contradicts the rumour and (2) false reporting of natural disasters can be countered by trusted news organizations providing coverage of the location of the purported scene.
+In both cases, the sharing of links to strong video, photographic, or text evidence that is also coming from a credible source lends itself to a scenario following the high effectiveness property.
+In addition to the scenarios we have outlined, the model is attractive because this assumption leads to interesting theoretical guarantees.
+Budak et al.\ study and obtain results for EIL with the high effectiveness property and is the problem that we consider in this work.

-\textbf{Problem Statement. } Given $\mathcal{G}$, seed set $A_C$, and a positive integer $k$, the eventual influence limitation (EIL) problem asks for a size-$k$ seed set $A_L$ maximizing the value of $\mathbb{E}[\pi(A_L)]$.
+\begin{prob} Given $\mathcal{G}$, seed set $A_C$, and a positive integer $k$, the eventual influence limitation (EIL) problem asks for a size-$k$ seed set $A_L$ maximizing the value of $\mathbb{E}[\pi(A_L)]$ under the MCIC model with the high effectiveness property. \end{prob}